ManuelRodriguez331/Helpdesk-game/README.md

 Right now, the dialogue tree consists only of two customer problems: A broken monitor and a problem during login into a user account.
 It's only a minimal software because the user has no radio buttons to select the next action by himself.
 Also the datastructure which holds the dialogue is a very easy one.

 ![screenshot](screenshot.png)

+Changelog version 0.24

+- the amount of dialogue speech has increased to 74
+- cost function which is different for agent and supervisor speech